The Ultimate Used Gas Golf Cart Buyer's Guide

 On the other hand, buying from a private seller can sometimes land you a better price.
 You’re dealing directly with the owner, so there’s more room for negotiation.
 However, the trade-off is risk.
 Private sales are almost always "as-is," meaning you’re responsible for any issues you discover after you buy.
 A thorough inspection is absolutely critical, as a failing battery or a hidden engine problem can turn a great deal into a costly mistake.
 If you’re mechanically savvy or willing to pay for a pre-purchase inspection, a private sale can work out.
 If you prefer security and convenience, a dealer is the way to go.

-Where to Look in New England
+Tips for Buying in New England

 With golf carts becoming the second car of choice for many families, finding one in New England is easier than ever.
 Your best bet is to start with an established, reputable dealer.
 As the largest distributor in the region, we have showrooms across New England where you can see different models in person and talk to experts who can help you find the perfect fit.
 You can easily find a location near you to browse our selection of new and used utility carts.